 You can also use a variety of sets to style your hair, making sure you get trims every four-six weeks until all processed hair is removed.

 When growing out relaxers and perms the extreme heat of thermal styling should be avoided if the goal is to return the hair to its true natural state.
-Using high heat even once on natural hair can permanently alter you wave pattern.
+Using high heat without the proper thermal protection even once on natural hair can permanently alter you wave pattern.